 Current Threat Level in Canada

 The current threat level in Canada is considered low to moderate.
-However, the Canadian government has taken steps to enhance security measures, including: (See Also: Brazil Is It Safe to Visit?
-The Ultimate Guide)
+However, the Canadian government has taken steps to enhance security measures, including: (See Also: Covid When Is It Safe To Visit Family?
+Guidance Now)

 - Increased police presence in public areas.